 My head, no longer a rattle but more like a bucket heavy with tree sap, fell back to rest on the tree trunk behind me.
-In the moonless dark, I could barely distinguish the human figures from the intervening bushes shaking in the wind, yet still I raised sleep-heavy lids and kept my eyes fixed on the torso, for I had become entranced by the game and intoxicated by the melody.
-The hair hung over the boy's chest like drooping branches of a willow or like the rounded poles of a circular lodge suspended above sleepers.
+In the moonless dark, I could barely distinguish the human figures from the intervening bushes shaking in the wind, yet still I raised sleep-heavy lids and kept my eyes fixed on the torso, for I had become entranced by turned to Menashi's kin and to seek compensation for the murder of Meteya.